lulf/lulf.github.io/_posts/2019-05-06-gitops-and-enmasse-operations.md

 With the EnMasse 0.28.0 release, using a [Gitops](https://www.weave.works/technologies/gitops/) workflow to manage your messaging application is even easier than before.
 Part 2 is a followup on [Gitops and EnMasse](/technical/kubernetes/enmasse/gitops/openshift/2019/04/08/gitops-and-enmasse.html) with focus on the operations side of things.
 I recommend that you read that article first to get an overview of gitops and EnMasse in general.

-So as in the previous article, lets assume that you have a team in your organization managing the messaging infrastructure using EnMasse on Kubernetes or OpenShift, and that you have 2 independent developer teams that both want to use messaging in their applications.
+As in the previous article, lets assume that you have a team in your organization managing the messaging infrastructure using EnMasse on Kubernetes or OpenShift, and that you have 2 independent developer teams that both want to use messaging in their applications.
 The following diagram describes the flow:

 ![Gitops]({{ site.url }}/images/enmasse_gitops_operations.png)

-The operations team will deploy the messaging infrastructure (EnMasse), and commit the desired configuration templates that they want to support to git.
+The operations team install EnMasse, and commit the desired configuration templates that they want to support to git.
 A CI process then applies the EnMasse configuration to the cluster.

 In this article, we will start with an EnMasse release, remove the bits we don't need, and apply configuration specific to the service we are going to offer.
 We want to provide the following: